Dmi34/coordinate-transformations/README.md

 The project uses Bazel building system.
 The project has a dependency on [Catch2 library](https://github.com/catchorg/Catch2) (used for testing and benchmarking).

-# Perforamnce
+# Performance

 Performance was measured using Catch2 benchmarks, with gcc 11.4.0 compiler (O0 level of optimization).
-Turning on higher levels of optimization causes the compiler to utilize intrinsics itself.
+Turning on higher levels of optimization causes the compiler to utilize intrinsics itself while compiling C++ code.

 For DoubleGeomentry: